vaida898/Quiz-challange/README.md

 * You are able to choose categories
 * You are able to choose difficulty level
 * You are able to choose how many questions you will be asked
-* Selector boxes and button respond as expected
+* Buttons and selector boxes either correspods as expexted or gives predicted choices
 * Able to see your score and see correct and incorrect answers after finishing
 * Interact with the website on Desktop, Tablet and Mobile